billvaglienti/ProtoGen/README.md

 qmake ./ProtoGen.pro
 make
 ```
 This generates the `./ProtoGen` executable.
+It may give an error about multimarkdown which is an optional dependency (details below).

 ---